 The best thing about Twitter is that you don’t need to tweet a single thing to start seeing its value—all you need to do is start “listening.”
 Twitter is the perfect tool for conducting some basic pre-sales research, because you can search for specific keywords and phrases to identify prospects.
 Plugging in a competitor’s name might turn up a Twitter rant from an unhappy customer looking to make a switch.
 Or, you might find that a prospect is narrowing down their shortlist and looking for suggestions from the Twittersphere.
 You may even stumble upon some of your own customers requesting (or, in more severe cases, demanding) help.

-Twitter enables you to find and engage with prospects at every stage of the sales cycle, and can even help you intervene should a current customer be having a hard time.
-And, should you be so inclined to share some tweets of your own, you’ll find that the Twitter audience is eager for advice: 73 percent of people trust the information they receive from Twitter.
+Twitter enables you to find and engage with prospects at every stage of the sales cycle, and can even help you intervene if a current customer is having a hard time.

 Now, isn’t that better than taking a shot in the dark on a cold call?